Intro & Quicklinks

 In early March, Counselors will send course placements to students (including AP decisions).
 At that time, families will be able to appeal course placements if necessary.

-All Course Placement appeals must be requested through the SY23 Course Placement Appeal Request Form.
-Please note, this form is only accessible using student CMIT email addresses, so if a parent/guardian is requesting a Course Placement appeal, they must work with their student to complete the form by April 1, 2022 at 3:00pm, at which time the Request Form will be closed.
+All Course Placement appeals must be requested through the SY25 Course Placement Appeal Request Form.
+Please note, this form is only accessible using student CMIT email addresses, so if a parent/guardian is requesting a Course Placement appeal, they must work with their student to complete the form by March 29th, 2024 at 3:00pm, at which time the Request Form will be closed.

 For Course Placement appeals to move up a level (i.e. from Honors to AP, or an appeal to go to a more rigorous course):